zendframework/zf2-documentation/docs/modules/zend.validator.in-array.rst

     }

-Thehaystackkey contains your array to validate against.
-And by setting thestrictkey to ``TRUE`` , the validation is done by using a strict type check.
+The haystack key contains your array to validate against.
+And by setting the strict key to ``TRUE`` , the validation is done by using a strict type check.

 Of course you can also use the ``setStrict()`` method to change this setting afterwards and ``getStrict()`` to get the actual set state.

 .. note::
     ****

-    Note that thestrictsetting is per default ``FALSE`` .
+    Note that the strict setting is per default ``FALSE`` .

 .. _zend.validator.set.in_array.recursive: